videlec/aims-python-rwanda-2016/README.md

 The program will be confirmed.
 In each course, there will be 1h dedicated to learning a new Python technique and 1h for your research project (see below).

-New Python techniques to be learned (to be confirmed):
+New Python techniques to be learned:

-- file input/and output (worksheet 5)
+- recursion (end of worksheet 3)
 - more slicing and iterations (worksheet 6)
 - hasing, set, tuple, dictionaries (worksheet 7)
-- recursion (end of worksheet 3)

 For the assignment you will have research projects in group.
 Each group will be made of 3 or 4 students (the constitution will be given on friday evening of